 Apply Professional Knowledge, Skills, and Dispositions in the P-12 Classroom:

-To examine satisfaction of preparation in the area of teacher effectiveness, the EPP studied a subset of six survey questions from the annual state survey of completers as well as a subset of four items from the EPP’s employer survey.
-The questions selected represent knowledge, skills, and dispositions and align with all four InTASC themes.
-Results demonstrated continued completer and employer satisfaction in the areas examined.
+To examine satisfaction of preparation in the area of teacher effectiveness, the EPP examined a subset of six survey questions from the annual state survey of completers as well as a data from the state employer survey.
+The questions selected represent knowledge, skills, and dispositions and align to all four InTASC themes.
+Results demonstrated completer and employer satisfaction in the areas examined.

 Measure 2: Satisfaction of Employers and Stakeholder Involvement